You are hereby summoned in the name of the State of Louisiana and of the 24th Judicial District Court for 2025

 2. Begin by filling in the case number and division at the top of the form.
 This information is crucial for identifying your specific case.

-3. In the 'vs.' section, enter the names of the parties involved in the case.
+3. In the 'TO' section, enter the name and address of the individual being summoned.
 Ensure accuracy to avoid any legal complications.

 See more You are hereby summoned in the name of the State of Louisiana and of the 24th Judicial District Court for versions